 Whether you suffer from sinusitis or one of your kids stuck a Lego® up their nose, the board-certified team of ear, nose, and throat specialists at Beach Cities ENTS, in Torrance, California, offers expert nasal surgeries to address the condition.
-The team has years of experience in diagnosing conditions and performing minimally invasive and cutting-edge operations to correct issues such as nasal polyps and nasal congestion.
+The team has years of experience in diagnosing conditions and performing minimally invasive and traditional operations to correct issues such as nasal polyps and chronic inflammation.
 If you’re looking for an expert ear, nose, and throat surgeon, call Beach Cities ENTS in the South Bay or schedule a consultation online today.

 There are many reasons why your doctor at Beach Cities ENTS might recommend nasal surgery.

 For example, you might have nasal polyps or a deviated septum that interfere with your ability to breathe and cause chronic inflammation and congestion.
 You may have a problem with your turbinates, the small structures that moisturize and clean the air you breath.